rhowell7/job-scraper/README.md

 black --check .
 ```

-_Notes:_
+__Testing Notes:__
 - Set the mandatory minimum test coverage in `pyproject.toml` under `[tool.pytest.ini_options]`
 - Set the line length for `black` in `pyproject.toml` under `[tool.black]`
 - Set `flake8`'s line-length, ignores, and excludes in `.flake8`
 - `setup.py` is ignored in the coverage report as defined in `.coveragerc`

 ## Contributing

+If you've scraped additional job data or improved the scraper in some way, please submit a pull request!
+To add your results to the repo:

+1. Run the scraper to collect job listings.
-Contributions are welcome!
-Please open an issue or submit a pull request.
+2. Commit your changes and submit a pull request.
-Please make sure `tox` passes before submitting a pull request.
+3. Please make sure `tox` passes all tests before submitting.

+### How to Avoid Rate Limits

+You may run into rate limiting.
+If this happens, you can tweak the scraper’s behavior to avoid too many requests in a short period, such as adding a `time.sleep()` between requests.

+## Roadmap

+- Add support for more job sources.
+- Add more robust error handling for edge cases where job pages are formatted differently.
+- Introduce user-friendly front-end features for non-technical users to run the tool.

 ## License